 Do you really know the exact cost of every item on your menu?
 Or, like many restaurateurs, do you determine your menu prices based on what competitor’s charge, a set cost percentage applied to every menu item, or some other non-precise method?
-Pricing is an essential part of creating a successful menu so it's worth spending time to get this right.If you
+Pricing is an essential part of creating a successful menu, and a huge reason why menu engineering is so important for your restaurant.

 - Haven’t costed-out your menu recently